yagop/telegram-bot/README.md

 !fortune : print a random adage
 !weather [city] : weather in that city (Madrid if not city) !9gag : send random image from 9gag
-!uc3m : fortunes from Universidad Carlos III
+!img (text) : search image with Google API and sends it !uc3m : fortunes from Universidad Carlos III
 ```